Desktop as a Service

 - desktop device lifecycle management and break-fix support

 - enhanced disaster recovery services

 - re-purposing of existing desktop equipment to operate within the DaaS environment

 - two-factor authentication for remote access

 - anti-malware services.

-DaaS is supplied by Datacom, NTT Ltd, Fujitsu and Telecom.
+DaaS is supplied by Datacom, NTT Ltd, Fujitsu and Spark.
 Each vendor provides DaaS based on different technologies.
 See supplier information for further information.

 The service is designed to be integrated with an agency’s existing IT infrastructure, and can be incorporated within an agency’s existing service model.